 The six measures of the output gap are constructed by utilizing annual data series of capital, GDP, inflation, labor force and unemployment spanning over 1950 to 2007.
 The dataset is collected from published sources of both Ministry of Finance and State Bank of Pakistan.
 The results are shown in Figure 1 through Figure 1(a) to 1(f).
-Looking at the figures, it appears that the computed output gap could not be observed as an identical outcome of the six methods.
+Looking at the graphical block of different figures, it appears that the computed output gap could not be observed as an identical outcome of the six methods.
 It also appears that the volatility in terms of standard deviation and magnitude differs from method to method.
-Sometimes the direction (i.e. the sign of output gap values) of the results also varies diametrically by changing the method of estimation.
+Furthermore, it can be observed that sometimes the direction (i.e. the sign of output gap values) of the results also varies diametrically by changing the method of estimation.
+Through these observations, the casual observer may perceive that none of the method is reliable otherwise, and perhaps there are no practical implications of output gap.
+These observations, however, are in line with the available literature.